 Can You Fail A Drug Test If You Just Grow Marijuana?

-The marijuana industry is wide and vast and it ranges from marijuana consumers, budtenders, trimmers to growers.
-With the legalization of this herb by most states in the US, more legal marijuana gardens have immerged in a bid to meet consumer demands.
+The marijuana industry is wide and vast, ranging from marijuana consumers, budtenders, and trimmers to growers.
+With the legalization of this herb by most states in the U.S., more legal marijuana gardens have emerged in a bid to meet consumer demands.

-As you all know, marijuana has to be harvested and trimmed leaving us with the question of whether this is a risk for those people who may require to pass a drug test (as you‘ll have to touch and smell the plant).
+As you all know, marijuana has to be harvested and trimmed, leaving us with the question of whether or not this is a risk for people who may be required to pass a drug test (as you’ll have to touch and smell the plant).

-Since legal marijuana business has turned into a multi-billion dollar industry in recent years, most people have turned into growing of marijuana without necessarily consuming it.
-On the other hand, a lot of people have gone ahead to get employment in this industry such as trimming jobs and bud tending jobs.
+Since legal marijuana has turned into a multi-billion dollar industry in recent years, many people have started growing marijuana without necessarily consuming it.
+On the other hand, many people have found employment in this industry, such as trimming jobs and bud tending jobs.